cloudposse/docs/content/geodesic/module/_index.md

 ## dev.cloudposse.co

 The [`dev.cloudposse.co`](https://github.com/cloudposse/dev.cloudposse.co) module represents an organization's "development infrastructure".
 This module is used as a sandbox environment where developers and test the waters and get familiar with AWS.
-We prescribe that organizations give all developers "Administrator" level privileges to this account in order to give them an unfettered opporutnity at developing infrastructure.
+We prescribe that organizations give all developers "Administrator" level privileges to this account where developers may test the waters.

 ## audit.cloudposse.co